isomerpages/moe-fairfieldsec/_parents/Resources for Parents/Information on Sexuality Education 2024.md

 <p>&nbsp;</p>
 </td>
 <td width="160">
-<p>Term 3 Week 3</p>
+<p>Term 3 Week 8</p>
 </td>
 </tr>
 </tbody>
 </table>

 **INFORMATION FOR PARENTS**

 10\.
 Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.&nbsp;

 11\.
-Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents before the start of Sexuality Education and is also downloadable&nbsp;[here](https://for.edu.sg/annex-a).&nbsp;
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents before the start of Sexuality Education and is also downloadable&nbsp;[here](https://for.edu.sg/annex-a).&nbsp;The completed form is to be submitted by 14/02/2024.

 12\.
-Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents before the start of the eTeens programme and is also downloadable&nbsp;[here](https://for.edu.sg/annex-b)&nbsp;.&nbsp;&nbsp;
+Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+This form will be distributed to parents before the start of the eTeens programme and is also downloadable&nbsp;[here](https://for.edu.sg/annex-b)&nbsp;.&nbsp;&nbsp;The completed form is to be submitted by 14/02/2024.

 13\.
 Parents can contact the school at 67788702 or fmss@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.